Lancia Delta Integrale specialists and enthusiasts

-For research purposes I also bought a £29.99 valve on Ebay, this was from an openly Chinese vendor which I planned to return.
+For research purposes I also bought a £29.99 valve on Ebay, this item was from a vendor in China which I planned to return.
 The new replacement from AECar was expensive at over £90, which also had a Chinese feel to it.

-I plugged the valves in on the car outside the mounting and tested each one, both new valves quickly fully opened with ignition switched on, then slowly closed when I started the car up.
+I plugged the valves in on the car unmounted and tested each one, both new valves quickly fully opened with ignition switched on, then slowly closed when I started the car up.
 The original valve didn't move when the ignition was turned on, it stayed closed.

 strong single one.

 After testing the electrical resistance on the valves, and finding not much variation, with the new Chinese valve having the highest resistance, I assumed the Weber valve's solenoid had seized, so I fitted the Weber's superior plunger and correct springing into the AECar valve, again as AutoDynamix suggest.